theunicornguild/PopoTheWorkerDocs/03_create_task/03_javascript_3_task_creation_form.md

 />
 ```

-This element is an input field where once the user types anything in it, what the user types will be stored in the state of this component.
+This element is an input field where once the user types anything in it, what the user types will be stored in the state of this component. ([read more about `this.setState()` here](https://reactjs.org/docs/react-component.html#setstate).)
 An input field for the details:

 ```jsx
 <textarea